queenofdowntime/queenofdowntime.github.io/tutorials/fizzbuzz-go.md

 Think you are missing something?
 [Check/Install here](https://github.com/fouralarmfire/square-one/blob/master/tutorials/tdd-setup.md).

+This tutorial assumes you have at least:
+- Written a "Hello World!"
+Go program
+- Built and executed that binary on your command line
+- ... and that's it!
+This is a beginner friendly class

 ## Task:
 Using [TDD](https://www.agilealliance.org/glossary/tdd), write a program which will help you cheat at the drinking game fizzbuzz.